 - A local brunch spot sells mimosa for $2 because “that’s what they cost to make.”
 Their philosophy is to let customers treat themselves to an extra drink or two, without the added stress of dealing with the broken dishes, irritated staff, and table hoarders that often come along with bottomless mimosas.
 While this philosophy may not translate to direct sales, it is a feature that will keep people coming back week after week.

-- A neighborhood pub is a local favorite, not because they sell the best beer, but because they offer free signature roasted nuts, house-made chips, or truffle popcorn with their beverages.
+- A neighbourhood pub is a local favourite, not because they sell the best beer, but because they offer free signature roasted nuts, house-made chips, or truffle popcorn with their beverages.
 This pub recognizes that while they are offering high-quality snacks at a loss, the customers perceive the free snacks as an added bonus to their outing, which keeps them coming back.
 On top of that, the salty snacks often make customers thirsty, which ultimately increases the bar’s sale of beverages.

 The goal of any investment or expense to your organization is to increase your profit, CX investments included.
 The bottom line of every business model is how profitable it is!